Edge Balancer (Go) System Design

 Distributed Systems & Cloud APIs

-Regular ECS-hosted Go load balancer migrated off AWS App Runner to gain direct control over proxy behavior, service rollout, and networking diagnostics.
+Regular ECS-hosted Go-based Edge Balancer migrated off AWS App Runner to gain direct control over proxy behavior, service rollout, and networking diagnostics.

 App Runner -> Regular ECS | Go pprof + Consul | Prometheus/Grafana